 - If you have a trapped cat or rabbit and know where the animal lives, please return the animal to the owner.
 If you would like to file a complaint with Animal Control about the animal being on your property, please contact Enforcement at 343-8119 (you will need to provide the address where the animal lives).

-- If you do not know where the animal lives and it is sick or injured, please contact Customer Service at 343-8122 to make appointment to bring the animal to us.
+- If you do not know where the animal lives and it is sick or injured, you may bring the animal to us.

 Animals and COVID-19: